Table of Contents

 With multiple courses at hand, a TVET college can prepare students for a wide range of industries, such as

-These programmes are generally half to 2 years long, with tuition fees subsidised by the government.
+TVET courses can range from 6 months to 2 years with tuition fees subsidised by the government.

 PTPTN

-On the road to the top universities in Malaysia, many students apply after SPM.
-It has a relatively low interest rate compared with others.
-As a bonus, students who achieve first-class honours upon graduation can convert this education loan into a scholarship!
+On the road to the top universities in Malaysia, many students apply for PTPTN after SPM.
+It has a low interest rate of just 1% per annum.
+As a bonus, students who achieve first-class honours upon graduation can convert this education loan into full scholarship!

 However, PTPTN loan applications have certain requirements for you to meet, such as